dotnet/docs/docs/csharp/expression-trees-explained.md

 (Analyzers and CodeFixes are NuGet packages that perform static analysis on code and can suggest potential fixes for a developer.)
-The concepts are similar, and the end result is a data structure that allows examination of the source ode in a meaningful way.
+The concepts are similar, and the end result is a data structure that allows examination of the source code in a meaningful way.
 However, Expression Trees are based on a totally different set of classes and APIs than the Roslyn APIs.

 Let's look at a simple example.